Murmuration-Labs/bitscreen/new_user_tutorial.md

 When installing the BitScreen-CLI please make sure you do not use Python 3.6 when using pip (the 3.6 version comes pre-installed on different operating systems) because the installation might not succeed.
 Make sure you are using a version higher or equal to 3.7.
 Usually stating the exact version of Python3 should work when using the pip module:

-python3.9 -m pip install bitscreen-cli --upgrade
+  * python3.9 `-m pip install bitscreen-cli --upgrade`

 This should install the latest version of the BitScreen-CLI which at the moment of writting this guide is 0.1.16.

-NOTE: If the "bitscreen-cli" command is not found, you may be missing the python binary path from your $PATH .
-You can add it like this: export PATH=$PATH:/home/$USER/.local/bin
+  * *Note:* If the "bitscreen-cli" command is not found, you may be missing the python binary path from your $PATH .
+You can add it using: `export PATH=$PATH:/home/$USER/.local/bin`

 ## 3. Registration Process - BitScreen-CLI / BitScreen GUI Client